 The locals would have you believe that the AB is a dish forged from culinary geniuses masquerading as drunken university students, but it’s difficult to pinpoint its origins within this city.
 Two cafés that are quite literally a stone’s throw from each other (Blue &White Café and the North Adelaide Burger Bar) both claim to have birthed (ahem) the original AB and their doors seem to constantly attract lingering revellers seeking to sate that drunken appetite.

-Blue & White Café (left) and the North Adelaide Burger Bar (right)
+Blue & White Café (left), the North Adelaide Burger Bar (right)

 One shop used to display the AB’s own wikipedia entry, but it seems to have been deleted by the Wikigods.